-Their contact form matches the elegant style perfectly, and the most striking design element of this one is the gorgeous typography.
+Their submission form matches the elegant style perfectly, and the most striking design element of this one is the gorgeous typography.
 You also shouldn’t overlook the fantastic layout implemented here.
 The form itself is single-column and very prominent.
-Still, they’ve included a heading and a brief description to provide clarification and a stronger CTA.
+Still, they’ve included a heading and a brief description to provide clarification and a r CTA.

 A newsletter sign-up form can only do so much.
 People will either be interested in reading your stuff or they won’t.

 So, since you’re already shooting a long shot, avoid being overly promotional or “salesy.”
 Instead, a great newsletter sign-up form should convey the main value proposition.
 Woorise wins bonus points with the added information about email frequency.
 Since 59 % of users unsubscribe because they think emails are too frequent.